*This story was inspired by a story from an episode of The Creep Dive podcast – though mine is based on fictional characters.*

 He hesitated still, she could hear him clicking and typing.
 “I don’t really know what to tell you Tina.
 I don’t think you’d believe me if it was me just talking.”
 She glanced through the door to make sure he wasn’t coming.
 Frankie was still by himself wobbling from side to side, dancing to the music.
 “I’m going to email you what I have, the most important points.
 Can you call me back after you’ve had a look?
 I’m sure you’ll have some questions.”
 He sounded like he’d just told her someone had died.

+And really someone had.
 The man she thought she’d married was dead.